wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ## Tracking changes in API structure

 You can check what [changes occurred](../about-wallarm/api-discovery.md#tracking-changes-in-api-structure) in API structure within the specified period of time.
-To do that, from the **Changes and hits since** filter, select the appropriate period or date.
+To do that, from the **Changes since** filter, select the appropriate period or date.
 The following marks will be displayed in the endpoint list:

 * **New** for the endpoints added to the list within the period.
 * **Changed** for the endpoints that have new or removed parameters.
 In the details of the endpoint such parameters will have a corresponding mark.